Open-Tech-Foundation/parse-env-file/README.md

 ## Syntax rules

-- It expects each line in a file to be in VAR=VAL format.
+- It expects each line in a file to be in `VAR=VAL` format.
-- Lines beginning with `#` or `//` are processed as comments and ignored.
+- Lines beginning with `#` are processed as comments and ignored.
 - Blank lines are ignored.
 - The quotation marks in `VAL` will not be stripped away.